github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 If you're using a nuspec file, ensure that it has a `repository` element with the required `type` and `url` attributes.

+Using a `GITHUB_TOKEN` for authentication in a GitHub action to install a NuGet package from another repository will fail.
+The `GITHUB_TOKEN` is repository-scoped.
+Use a personal access token (PAT) instead.

 ## Further reading

 - "[Deleting and restoring a package](/packages/learn-github-packages/deleting-and-restoring-a-package)"